Nick Drake: Death

-During the early hours of 25 November 1974, Drake died at his home from an overdose of amitriptyline, an antidepressant.
+During the early hours of 25 November 1974, Drake died in his bedroom at Far Leys.
 He had gone to bed early after spending the afternoon visiting a friend.
 His mother said that around dawn he left his room for the kitchen.
 His family had heard him do this many times before, and presumed he was eating cereal.
-He returned to his room a short while later, and took some amitriptyline.
+He returned to his room a short while later, where it is believed that he took an overdose of amitriptyline, an antidepressant.

 Drake had been accustomed to keeping his own hours; he frequently had difficulty sleeping and often stayed up through the night playing and listening to music, then slept late into the following morning.
 His mother later said: "I never used to disturb him at all.
 But it was about 12 o'clock, and I went in, because really it seemed it was time he got up.
 And he was lying across the bed.
 The first thing I saw was his long, long legs."
-According to Rodney Drake's personal diary, Nick's body was first discovered by their housemaid who looked in on Drake around 11.45 and called out to Molly who went in to discover he was dead.
+According to Rodney Drake's personal diary, Nick's body was first discovered by their housemaid who looked in on Drake around 11:45 and called out to Molly who went in to discover he was dead.
 There was no suicide note, although a letter addressed to Ryde was found close to his bed.

-At the inquest in December, the coroner stated that the cause of death was "Acute amitriptyline poisoning—self-administered when suffering from a depressive illness", and concluded a verdict of suicide.
-Although the verdict has been disputed by some of his friends and members of his family,Brown, M., "Nick Drake: the fragile genius", The Daily Telegraph, 25 November 2014. there is a widely held view that, accidental or not, Drake had by then "given up on life".
-Rodney described his son's death as unexpected and extraordinary; however, in a 1979 interview he said he had been worried about Drake's depression, and that the family hid painkillers from him.
+At the inquest on 18 December, the coroner stated that the cause of death was "Acute amitriptyline poisoning—self-administered when suffering from a depressive illness" and concluded a verdict of suicide.
+The inquest revealed "a minimum of 35 [amitriptyline] pills' worth from stomach samples and up to a further 50 from blood samples".

-Boyd recalled that Drake's parents had described his mood in the preceding weeks as positive and that he had planned to move back to London to restart his music career.
-Boyd believes that this uplift in spirits was followed by a "crash back into despair".
-Reasoning that Drake may have taken a high dosage of antidepressants to recapture this sense of optimism, he said he prefers to imagine Drake "making a desperate lunge for life rather than a calculated surrender to death".
-In 1975, the NME journalist Nick Kent wrote of the irony of Drake's death when he had begun to regain a sense of "personal balance".
-In contrast, Gabrielle said she would "rather he died because he wanted to end it than it to be the result of a tragic mistake.
-That would seem to me to be terrible: for it to be a plea for help that nobody hears."